-We have all been dumped into a new world and that means that we may have to quickly cobble together a homeschool curriculum for our kids.
+We have all been dumped into a new world, which means that we may have to cobble a homeschool curriculum for our kids quickly.

-Even if you are choosing to send you children to in-person school this year, you still have the likely possibility that you will end up in quarantine or self-isolation at one point.
+Even if you choose to send your children to in-person school this year, you still have the likely possibility that you will end up in quarantine or self-isolation at one point.
 This means that you have to be prepped for at least some time with your kids at home.
 Besides, for not wanting your children to fall behind on their learning and skills- it is significantly easier to have your kids home when you have things to keep them occupied.

-I don’t like spending money.
+I wouldn’t say I like spending money.
 I don’t have a lot of money.
 Like many of you out there, I am working on a very tight budget right now, so I do not have too much money to spend on tons of money to create a homeschool curriculum.
 However, certain things need money to be spent on.
-While I try to reduce expenses as much as I can I also have to realize that life costs money and I can’t overly deprive my kids of learning opportunities.
+While I try to reduce expenses as much as I can, I also have to realize that life costs money, and I can’t overly deprive my kids of learning opportunities.

 Budget-Friendly Homeschool Curriculum

 I have put together some resources here to help you put together a budget-friendly homeschool curriculum.